rapid7/metasploit-framework/documentation/modules/auxiliary/admin/http/tomcat_administration.md

   The administrator application was removed as of Tomcat 6.
 Tomcat 5.5.36 is available from [apache](https://archive.apache.org/dist/tomcat/tomcat-5/v5.5.36/).
 This does not have the `admin` app bundled though, and can be downloaded [here](https://archive.apache.org/dist/tomcat/tomcat-5/v5.5.36/bin/apache-tomcat-5.5.36-admin.zip).

   To utilize the `admin` application, a user must have the permission `admin` applied to their account.
-The following user line will handle all necessary permissions: `<user username="tomcat" password="tomcat" roles="admin">`.
+The following user line will handle all necessary permissions: `<user username="tomcat" password="tomcat" roles="admin"/>`.

 ## Verification Steps